mahdqureshi/mahdqureshi.github.io/_posts/2016-06-18-showcase-app.markdown

 ![icon grid](/img/showcase-grid.png)

-<div class="caption">A glyph of a work lamp is inspired by glass showcases in which objects are displayed in their best light.
-The idea that you are sharing your best work in the app.</div>
+A glyph of a work lamp is inspired by glass showcases in which objects are displayed in their best light.
+The idea that you are sharing your best work in the app.

 ![final icon](/img/showcase-icon.png)

-<div class="caption">The final app icon</div>
+The final app icon